paweljarosz/defarc/README.md

 ## ArcScripts

 Arcweave offers some logic functionality through custom syntax code - ArcScripts.
-DefArc supports gradually more and more of this functionality, though code parsing is hard for a developer like me, so please be patient for the updates and bear in mind that not everything might work!
+DefArc supports gradually more and more of this functionality, though code parsing is a tedious work for a developer like me, so please be patient for the updates and bear in mind that not everything might work in current state!
 If this is the case, don't hesitate to report it to me - I will be updating it :)

 Currently supporting:
 - single statement conditions, e.g. if variable_name